Dear friends and colleagues,

 1996 — Edmund makes it into American pop culture history.
 Bart Simpson, in the episode titled “Two Bad Neighbors” (1/14/96), brings a box of locusts from Edmund Scientific to his new next-door neighbor.

-1998 — A third generation begins at Edmund Optics - Marisa Edmund, current EVP of Marketing & Sales, joins Edmund Optics.
+1998 — A third generation begins at Edmund Optics - Marisa Edmund, current Chief Sales & Marketing Officer, joins Edmund Optics.

 1999 — The Introduction of Telecentric Lenses - Edmund Optics begins manufacturing custom multi-element lenses.
 With the addition of new manufacturing equipment EO paves the way for imaging optics.

 2000 — Edmund Optics acquires Plummer Precision (2000) and Saito Optics (2004).
 EO is able to manufacture high precision spherical components, optical prisms, and high quality optical coatings, all with optical quality ensured by state-of-the-art optical testing.

 2004 — With a focus on advancing Edmund Optics' manufacturing capabilities, EO adds magneto-rheological finishing (MRF) and aspheric manufacturing to its growing toolbox.
 From Design to Prototype to Volume Production, EO can provide λ/20 accuracy optical flats, spherical optics, and high precision, spherical aberration corrected aspheres.

 2010 — To offer additional service options to customers, EO unveils Live Chat support in the Americas.
 Customers can now use phone, email, and live chat to contact the office.
 Live Chat continues to expand in Europe in 2011 and Asia in 2012.